goadesign/goa.design/content/design/vendoring.md

 ## Generate your code

-Next step is to actually generate your code based on the design you wrote.
+The next step is to actually generate your code based on the design you wrote.
 Run your `gen/main.go` this way:

 ```
 $ cd $GOPATH/src/github.com/your/pkg